logsem/cerise/README.md

    eval $(opam env)
 ```

-For more information about the dependencies and the required versions, consult
-the `opam` file.
+Consult the `opam` file for more information.

 ### Troubleshooting